Tara VanDerveer: College

 VanDerveer was determined to play basketball in college.
 Unable to afford tuition at her first choice, Mount Holyoke, she chose to attend Albany where her father had studied for his doctorate.
 The team was not highly competitive, but she knew the coach, which helped with the decision.
-The team turned out not be challenging enough.
+The team turned out not to be challenging enough.
 Although naturally a guard, she shifted to the center position, and led the team in many categories, despite being a freshman on the team.
-She decided she needed a bigger challenge so she talked some of her friends into attending the AIAW National Championship, where she watched many teams, took notes, and decided where she wanted to go.
+She decided she needed a bigger challenge so she talked some of her friends into attending the AIAW National Championship, the precursor to the NCAA tournament.
+At the event, VanDerveer watched many teams, took notes, and decided where she wanted to go.
 She chose Indiana where she transferred and spent three years, making the Dean's List each of the three years.
-In her sophomore year, 1973 she helped the team reach the Final Four of the AIAW championship, losing in the semi-finals to Queens College.
+In her sophomore year, 1973, she helped the team reach the Final Four of the AIAW championship, losing in the semi-finals to Queens College.

 At that time, the men's basketball team at Indiana was coached by future Hall of Fame coach Bobby Knight.
 The Indiana women's coach, Bea Gorton, patterned her style of play and practices after Knight, and it was the observation of the style of play at the AIAW event that persuaded VanDerveer to choose Indiana.
 VanDerveer enrolled in Knight's basketball coaching classes at IU and regularly observed his team's practices.
 VanDerveer carried what she learned from Knight to her practices at Stanford.